freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/blocks/en-a2-quiz-educational-professional-background/69602ccea37b20ccba6af9db.md

 #### --text--

-Listen to the audio.
-How would you answer this question? <!-- (quiz audio) Tom: Did you work on any projects during your self-study? -->
+Ascolta l'audio.
+Come risponderesti a questa domanda? <!-- (quiz audio) Tom: Did you work on any projects during your self-study? -->

 #### --audio--